grufocom/remote-rsync-backup/README.md

     zpool import -N rsyncbackup && zfs mount rsyncbackup

-Now you find the lastest backup in your "BACKUPDIR" for instance /srv/backup.
+Latest backup can be found in your "BACKUPDIR" for instance /srv/backup.

 To get files from a snapshot just list the snapshots with:

         zfs list -t snapshot

-And mount the one you would like to restore from: mount -t zfs rsyncbackup/systema@17 /mnt
+And mount the one you would like to restore from:

+    mount -t zfs rsyncbackup/systema@17 /mnt

 Unmount and detach zfs disk with:

     umount /mnt && zfs umount -f /srv/backup && zpool export rsyncbackup

 ## TODO